 - Limiting Access: Restricting Embed URLs

 - Customize Channel Page

 Video content owners have a variety of options that they can utilize when it comes to video player branding.
 In total, there are four options available that include Ustream Branding, Co-Branding, Full Branding and No Branding.
 These options, controlled in the dashboard, can be switched between at any time.

-Ustream Branding: This has the Ustream logo appear in the upper right.
+This has the IBM Cloud Video logo appear in the upper right.
 If this is a live channel that is currently streaming, it appears next to the red Live notification.

-Co-Branding: Love Ustream, but want to still promote your brand?
-This option allows the Ustream logo to still appear in the upper right.
+Love IBM Cloud Video, but want to still promote your brand?
+This option allows the IBM Cloud Video logo to still appear in the upper right.
 However, it also adds the option to display your own watermark in the lower right.
 The image can be up to 288 x 96 pixels large, and can be png, gif or jpeg format.
 For optimal representation, unless the desired graphic is a square, it’s ideal to use a png or gif with transparency behind the logo.

-Full Branding: This option removes the Ustream logo in the upper right.
+This option removes the IBM Cloud Video logo in the upper right.
 It adds the custom watermark option, though, that appears in the lower right.
 Same as the co-branding feature, this logo can have transparent elements and can be up to 288 x 96 pixels large.

-No Branding: This option removes both the Ustream logo in the upper right and the custom watermark option, so no branding appears inside the video player.
+The last choice removes both the IBM Cloud Video logo in the upper right and the custom watermark option, so no branding appears inside the video player.